-THEME WELLBEING DOMAIN PRIC ORITY OBJ ECTIVE DESIRED TREND M CC RC DLE BASELINE WHY THIS IS IMPORTANT SOURCE DELIVER PARTNER ADVOCATE Economic 3.3 City shaping partnerships 3.3.1 Growth opportunities Value of residential building approvals - Development Applications / Complying Development Certificates - State Significant Developments Maintain • ~ \$405 million Building approvals provide strong economic benefits such as jobs and services to boost local economies, while also delivering the infrastructure needed to create cohesive and engaged local communities.
+ТНЕМЕ WELLBEING DOMAIN PRI ORITY OBJE CTIVE COMMUNITY INDICATOR DESIRED TREND М ICC R OLE BASELINE WHY THIS IS IMPORTANT SOURCE DELIVER TAX NEX ADVOCATE Belonging 3.2 Welcoming communities 3.2.4 Community connections Survey respondents agreed the Maitland residents feel connected to the local community Increasing • ~ ' • 56% A strong sense of connection fosters social support networks, enhances mental health, and encourages civic participation, such as volunteering and attending local events.
+Understanding residents' feelings of connection can help identify barriers to engagement and guide the development of programs and initiatives that promote inclusivity and interaction.
+By measuring community connectivity, we can create a more vibrant, supportive, and cohesive environment which ultimately contributes to the community's resilience and long term sustainability.
+MCC satisfaction survey nd Economic 3.3 City shaping partnerships 3.3.1 Growth opportunities Value of residential building approvals - Development Applications / Complying Development Certificates - State Significant Developments Maintain • ~ \$405 million Building approvals provide strong economic benefits such as jobs and services to boost local economies, while also delivering the infrastructure needed to create cohesive and engaged local communities.
 Building approvals provide investment opportunities into our city.
-NSW planning portal 3.3 City shaping partnerships 3.3.1 Growth opportunities Value of non-residential building approvals - Development Applications / Complying Development Certificates - State Significant Developments Maintain • ~ • \$405 million Building approvals provide strong economic benefits such as jobs and services to boost local economies, while also delivering the infrastructure needed to create cohesive and engaged local communities.
+NSW planning portal Vibrant Maitland 3.3 City shaping partnerships 3.3.1 Growth opportunities Value of non-residential building approvals - Development Applications / Complying Development Certificates - State Significant Developments Maintain • ~ \$405 million Building approvals provide strong economic benefits such as jobs and services to boost local economies, while also delivering the infrastructure needed to create cohesive and engaged local communities.
 Building approvals provide investment opportunities into our city.
-NSW Planning Portal itland 3.3 City shaping partnerships 3.3.1 Growth opportunities Value of grant investment in the city Increasing ~ ~ ~ \$25 million Assesses the impact and effectiveness of funding, ensuring resources are used efficiently to benefit the community.
+NSW Planning Portal 3.3 City shaping partnerships 3.3.1 Growth opportunities Value of grant investment in the city Increasing • ~ ' • • \$25 million Assesses the impact and effectiveness of funding, ensuring resources are used efficiently to benefit the community.
 It also provides data to guide future funding decisions and demonstrate accountability to stakeholders to foster transparency and trust.
-MCC grants register Vibrant Maitland 3.3 City shaping partnerships 3.3.2 Advocacy and partnerships Number of meetings held by our Community Committees New ~ ~ New Tracks the committee's engagement and effectiveness in providing input on key issues.
+MCC grants register 3.3 City shaping partnerships 3.3.2 Advocacy and partnerships Number of meetings held by our Community Committees New ~ ' • • / New Tracks the committee's engagement and effectiveness in providing input on key issues.
 It also ensures that decision making processes are transparent and that community perspectives are being consistently considered.
-MCC internal data liγ 3.3 City shaping partnerships 3.3.2 Advocacy and partnerships Number of meetings held to discuss our advocacy position New - New Measuring the number of meetings held to discuss an advocacy position is important because it reflects the level of focus, collaboration, and strategic alignment within an organization or community on key issues.
+MCC internal data 3.3 City shaping partnerships 3.3.2 Advocacy and partnerships Number of meetings held to discuss our advocacy position New ~ ' • • New Measuring the number of meetings held to discuss an advocacy position is important because it reflects the level of focus, collaboration, and strategic alignment within an organization or community on key issues.
 Regular meetings ensure that advocacy efforts are well-coordinated, informed by diverse perspectives, and consistently updated to reflect changes in circumstances or policy.
 Tracking this metric helps assess the effectiveness of advocacy strategies, ensures that stakeholders are engaged, and provides transparency in the decision-making process, ultimately strengthening the position being advocated for and increasing the likelihood of achieving desired outcomes.
-MCC - General Manager's Office 3.3 City shaping partnerships 3.3.2 Advocacy and partnerships Number of Hunter Joint Organisation meetings attended New ~ 1 New Fosters collaboration and contribution to projects across the greater Hunter area to ensure alignment and benchmarking opportunities with surrounding Local Government areas.
+MCC - General Manager's Office 3.3 City shaping partnerships 3.3.2 Advocacy and partnerships Number of Hunter Joint Organisation meetings attended New • ' • New Fosters collaboration and contribution to projects across the greater Hunter area to ensure alignment and benchmarking opportunities with surrounding Local Government areas.
 MCC internal data